cognusion/go-jar/docs/Configuration.md

 #### stickycookie: [base64-encoded key]

 If present, sticky-session cookie values will be AES-GCM encoded using this key (Base64, standard-encoding assumed).
 Key size *must* be exactly one of 16, 24, or 32 bytes to select AES-128, AES-192, or AES-256.

+Additionally used as-is as the salt for the *hash* sticky type.
+The previous rules do not apply.

 ### mapfiles: [key/value pairs]